BEST CYCLING BIB SHORTS

 The chamois on the Velocis and Circuit have the exact same shape and amount of padding and are sewn into the bibs in the same way.
 While the Velocis feels slightly smoother in his hand, Nate said his behind couldn’t tell any difference.

-If not the cut, fit, or chamois, how do you tell them apart?
+How do you tell them apart if not the cut, fit, or chamois?
 The Circuit bibs use a separate panel for the quad grippers.
 However, both shorts use silicone dots to hold the shorts in place on your thighs.
 And, the leg length and compression seem to be the key to preventing the shorts from moving up your legs.

 The Velocis has an extra panel made of a somewhat different material around your midsection.
 It’s hard to tell what the purpose of that panel is; it didn’t seem to affect anything in Nate’s ride experience.
 Both bib shorts are cut low enough in the front and have enough stretch in the suspenders to gain quick access for a roadside “nature break.”